TECLIB/ravada/README.md

 ## Contact

+Join our [Google Group](https://groups.google.com/forum/#!forum/ravada) for Ravada Virtual Desktop Infraestructure users.
+You can ask questions about installation and administration.
+New release announcements are sent to the subscribers.

-You can chat with us if you get stuck [@ravadavdi on Telegram](https://t.me/ravadavdi).
+You can also chat with us if you get stuck [@ravadavdi on Telegram](https://t.me/ravadavdi).

 ## Professional Services